agordillo/LOEP/README.md

 # LOEP (Learning Object Evaluation Platform)

-LOEP is an open source web platform developed using Ruby on Rails that aims to facilitate the evaluation of small and self-contained web educational resources, known as Learning Objects, in different scenarios and educational settings by providing a set of tools and technologies and supporting and integrating several evaluation models and quality metrics.
+LOEP is an open source web-based platform developed using Ruby on Rails that aims to facilitate the evaluation of small and self-contained web educational resources, known as Learning Objects, in different scenarios and educational contexts.
+It has been designed to provide systematic evaluation of Learning Objects and generation of quality scores to e-Learning systems according to multiple evaluation models and quality metrics.
+LOEP provides several features including user and Learning Object management, Learning Object evaluations tools, review assignments, interoperability with e-Learning systems, and statistics.

 LOEP can provide Learning Object evaluation to e-Learning systems in an open, low cost, reliable and effective way.
 Repositories of educational resources can use LOEP to implement quality control policies and to enhance search services and recommender systems.